 Hlemme give you the grand tour (get it?!)

 An extended layover in Iceland en route from America to Europe is a brilliant idea, as it is pretty much smack in the middle and it is honestly one of the most fascinating countries I have ever been too.
 Icelandair understood that and is now offering up to a seven-day layover at no additional cost on many trans-Atlantic routes.
-Once you’re in Iceland, because of the poor public transport system outside of Reykjavik, there are two ways to explore the rest of the country: either by A – joining a group tour (and you may have read that it isn’t exactly my thing…) or B – by renting a car.
+Once you’re in Iceland, because of the poor public transport system outside of Reykjavik, there are two ways to explore all the things to do in Iceland: either by A – joining a group tour (and you may have read that it isn’t exactly my thing…) or B – by renting a car.
 When I partnered with TripCreator on this trip, I was informed that the latter was the plan, and I did have a brief moment of panic because… I do not know how to drive!
 Thankfully, the funny and wild woman that is my mother volunteered herself to be my personal driver, so we were all set to go!
 Yay!